althausLuca/anomaly-injection/Injection/README.md

 The data has to be in csv style format.
 To specify a different separator use:
 -sep  "separator"

 The file will be saved into the Data/generated folder.
-The file will be saved into the Data/generated folder.
 The data argument expects the data to be in the Data folder and the second argument is the column starting at 0.